peilinye/tp/docs/UserGuide.md

 ## Navigation Guide

-Before we guide you to using our application's features, please visit the [Quick Start](#quick-start) section to ensure our application can run on your device.
+Before we guide you through our application's features, please visit the [Quick Start](#quick-start) section to ensure our application can run on your device.
 <br><br>
-After you are done setting up, head on down to the [Features](#features) section to explore the multiple features our application has to offer.
-Each subsection contains steps that you can follow along to ensure the features run on your device.
+After you are done setting up, check out the [Features](#features) section to explore the various features our application has to offer.
+Each subsection contains steps you can follow, to ensure the features run on your device.
 <br><br>
-If you would like to have a quick overview of all the commands available, please head on over to the [Command Summary](#command-summary) section to find a brief summary for all commands.
+If you would like to have a quick overview of all available commands, head down to the [Command Summary](#command-summary).
 <br><br>
-If you have any queries, please feel free to head over to the [Frequently Asked Questions (FAQ)](#frequently-asked-questions-faq) section to see if your query is there.
+If you have any queries, they may be answered in the [Frequently Asked Questions (FAQ)](#frequently-asked-questions-faq) section.

 ## Quick Start
-This section aims to provide you with the steps required to get our application running on your device.
-Below are the steps to set up your device to be able to run our application:
+This section will help you get our application running on your device, step by step.
+Below are the device set-up instructions:

 1. Ensure you have Java `11` or above installed in your Computer.